Nähanleitung Cut-Out Bluse Noemi

 • 1x front part in the break

-• 2x back pieces opposite
+• 2x back part opposite

 • 1x button loop

-• 2x sleeves in opposite directions
+• 2x sleeves opposite

 • 2x sleeve godet

-• 2x sleeve facings in opposite directions
+• 2x sleeve facing opposite

 also with insert:

-• 2x front panel in the break
+• 2x aperture-front in the break

-• 1x receipt at the front in the break
+• 1x receipt-front in the break

-• 1x neckline lace in the front
+• 1x neckline lace in the front part

 • 2x inner panel at the back of the neck hole